rayaneB0t/rayaneB0t.github.io/_posts/2025-01-02-Embedding.md

 tags: [Embeddings]
 ---

-> Read about [Tokenization](https://duckduckgo.com)

-In modern Natural Language Processing (NLP), two core components often shape the performance of your models: Tokenization and Embeddings.
+In modern Natural Language Processing (NLP), two core components often shape the performance of your models: **Tokenization** and **Embeddings**.
 In an earlier article, we explored how tokenization transforms raw text into discrete tokens.
 Here, we’ll build upon that foundation to see how embeddings map those tokens into meaningful numerical representations.
+> Read about [Tokenization](https://duckduckgo.com)

 ## At which stage in the ML Workflow does Embeddings typically occur ?
 ![AI_Agents](/articles_img/Tokenization/ML_Flow.png){: style="width: 90%;" }

+## What Is Embeddings?